panoply/esthetic/docs/src/docs/usage/cli.md

 # Configuration Files

 When using the CLI you can define configuration using an external file.
-By default, Æsthetic will assume rules/settings are defined in the projects `package.json` file via the `esthetic` property. Æsthetic also support external config files for settings and defining beautification rules.
+By default, Æsthetic will assume rules/settings are defined in the projects `package.json` file via the `esthetic` property. Æsthetic also supports external config files for settings and defining beautification rules.
 The following files will take precedence if contained in root of your project:

 - `.esthetic`
 - `.esthetic.json`
-- `.esthetic.ts `
-- `.esthetic.js `

 Refer to [Config File](/usage/config-file/) for more information

-# Available Commands
+# Commands

 ```bash